kady2023/React-Portfolio/README.md

   git clone git@github.com:kady2023/React-Portfolio.git
   ```

-- Navigate to `cd portfolio---react`  directory.
+- Navigate to `cd React-Portfolio`  directory.

 - To install all the app dependencies on the command line run
 - ```